dcavar/nlp-lab.github.io/README.md

 *You cannot train yourself a car.
 You cannot machine-learn a tire for it.
 You have to engineer it.*

 We do train models, but we actually build and engineer systems.
 If we know something about language in general or a language in particular, we enjoy using this knowledge in engineering of NLP and AI technologies.
-Our goal is on computational semantics, reasoning, common sense, and knowledge representations and processing.
+Our NLP and AI focus is on computational semantics, reasoning, common sense, and knowledge representations and processing.

 The NLP Lab is located at [Indiana University Bloomington](https://indiana.edu/).
 We meet 3 times a week on campus at [IU Bloomington](https://indiana.edu/).
 The current meeting location is Ballantine Hall 5th floor.
 See the map link below.